JoAnn Berman: Career

-Before her store burned to the ground in 2007, Berman took her textiles and began creating what was to become one of the earliest and most iconic up cycled furniture as art.
-Using her printed fabrics and old-antique frames of any nature, she began reupholstering furniture and that became her not yet known passion.
+Before her store burned to the ground in 2007, Berman took her textiles and began creating upcycled furniture as art.
+Using her printed fabrics and antique frames, she began reupholstering furniture.

 In 2008, Berman resumed her fashion career in Bushwick in Brooklyn, N.Y.
 She became the premiere designer at The Green Shows.
 Berman showed in Fashion Week and received the 2011 Ecco-Domini Semi-Finalist award in Sustainable Clothing.
 She also received Time Out Magazine's and WWD's Breakout Designer award.
 Berman sewed, printed and patterned everything herself.
 Berman also appeared on the premiere episode of Lifetime Television's " A 24 Hr.
 Catwalk", which she won.

 After frustration with the clothing industry and her approach to her clothing being a one-of-a-kind, reconstructed art piece, Berman turned completely to furniture.
 Her upcycled Chrome chair appeared in the Thanksgiving issue of the 2013 NY Magazine's The Cut's Best Bet.
 She then appeared on the April 2014 cover of New York Cottages and Gardens for her mini-rock star arm chairs.